 Our latest Christmas craft is an adorable and super-easy twig and yarn Christmas tree ornament.

-We’ve made a ton of little Christmas trees as crafts here in my daycare over the years.
+We’ve made a ton of little Christmas tree crafts here in my daycare over the years.

 In fact, a few years ago, this same bunch of kids made these wool-wrapped wrapped Christmas trees, but their fine-motor skills and co-ordination is much more developed now, so today’s yarn and twig trees look a little more sophisticated.